Extending meromorphic connections to coadmissible D-cap-modules: Introduction

-\\ One sufficient condition is clearly that the two completions are actually isomorphic, and this turns out to be always satisfied if all the roots of the corresponding $b$-functions are of positive type. \begin{theorem} Let $m_1, \dots, m_k$ be a finite generating set of $\mathcal{N}(X)$ viewed as a $A[f^{-1}]$-module, and let $b_1, \dots, b_k$ denote the corresponding $b$-functions from \cite[Th\'eor\`eme 3.1.1]{Mebkhout}.
+\\ One sufficient condition is clearly that the two completions are actually isomorphic, and this turns out to be always the case if all the roots of the corresponding $b$-functions are of positive type (see Theorem \ref{sheafextn}). \begin{theorem} Let $m_1, \dots, m_k$ be a finite generating set of $\mathcal{N}(X)$ viewed as an $A[f^{-1}]$-module, and let $b_1, \dots, b_k$ denote the corresponding $b$-functions from \cite[Th\'eor\`eme 3.1.1]{Mebkhout}.
 If all roots of $b_i$ (in an algebraic closure of $K$) are of positive type for each $i$, then the natural morphism

-is an isomorphism, and $j_*\mathcal{M}$ is a coadmissible $\wideparen{\mathcal{D}_X}$-module. \end{theorem}
+is an isomorphism, and $j_*\mathcal{M}$ is a coadmissible $\wideparen{\mathcal{D}}_X$-module. \end{theorem}

-We conclude by considering the explicit case of $\mathcal{M}_{\lambda}=\mathcal{O}_Ux^{\lambda}$ on the punctured unit disk.
-In this case, the natural choice of $b$-function has root $\lambda$ (or an integral shift of it), and the sufficient condition above turns out to be also necessary. \begin{theorem} Let $j: U\to X$ be the embedding of the punctured unit disk.
-Then $j_*\mathcal{M}_\lambda$ is a coadmissible $\wideparen{\mathcal{D}_X}$-module if and only if $\lambda$ is of positive type. \end{theorem} We thus establish the examples in Theorem \ref{introlambda}.\\ \\ We would like to thank Konstantin Ardakov for his suggestions and for his continued interested in this work.
+We remark that the assumption that $X$ is an affinoid with free tangent sheaf is only used to apply \cite[Th\'eor\`eme 3.1.1]{Mebkhout} directly to $X$.
+If $X$ is an arbitrary smooth rigid analytic $K$-variety, we can pass to a suitable affinoid covering $(X_i)$ to obtain an analogue of Theorem \ref{intropostype}, with the condition on the roots of $b$-functions imposed for each $X_i$.\\ \\ We conclude by considering the explicit case of $\mathcal{M}_{\lambda}=\mathcal{O}_Ux^{\lambda}$ on the punctured unit disk in section 5.
+In this case, the natural choice of $b$-function has root $\lambda$ (or an integral shift of it), and the sufficient condition above turns out to be also necessary, as we show in Theorem \ref{posiffcoad}. \begin{theorem} Let $j: U\to X$ be the embedding of the punctured unit disk.
+Then $j_*\mathcal{M}_\lambda$ is a coadmissible $\wideparen{\mathcal{D}}_X$-module if and only if $\lambda$ is of positive type. \end{theorem} We thus establish the examples in Theorem \ref{introlambda}.\\ \\ This paper has two appendices: in Appendix A, we discuss elementary properties of completed tensor products for locally convex topological modules.
+In particular, we show that Ardakov--Wadsley's coadmissible tensor product $\widehat{\otimes}$ agrees with the completed tensor product when coadmissible modules are equipped with their canonical Fr\'echet topology.\\ While most results in this appendix are probably well-known to experts, we could not find a reference in the required level of generality. \\ \\ In Appendix B, we show that our definition of positive type (Definition \ref{defpostype}) is consistent with the theory of type in the literature (e.g. \cite[Definition 13.1.1]{Kedlaya}).\\ \\ We would like to thank Konstantin Ardakov for his suggestions and for his continued interest in this work.
 We also thank Arthur-C\'esar Le Bras for his example of a type zero number.